Eddie Day Pashinski

 Pashinski earned a bachelor's degree in Music Education at Wilkes University and a Master's Equivalency at Penn State University.
 During college, he was involved in a band called The Starfires, income from which helped pay his tuition.
 After college, Pashinski began teaching at the Greater Nanticoke Area School District.
 He served for 35 years as a teacher, choral director and teachers' union leader.
 He is of Polish descent.

 After retiring, Pashinski ran for the seat of Rep. Kevin Blaum, who was not seeking re-election.
 Pashinski prevailed over a field of three candidates in the 2006 Democratic primary election with 34.1%., overcoming a strong fundraising led by optometrist Brian O'Donnell.

 In the 2006 general election, he defeated Republican Christine Katsock with 64.9% of the vote.

 Pashinski currently sits on Agriculture & Rural Affairs committee as the Democratic Chair.

+In 2023, Pashinski was inducted into the Luzerne County Arts & Entertainment Hall of Fame.
+He was inducted as a member of the Hall of Fame's inaugural class.